vchicor0d/Rock-Paper-Scissors/README.md

 - /scores/totalDraws: Shows total games with draw result

 ## Frontend
-Built with ReactJS, didn't finish because of my missknowledge of the React library, button plays a game and shows the result on the browser console.
+Built with Thymeleaf template engine, used javascript to manage client-side data and to do calls to the backend endpoinds providing the required services.

+### Views
+- / : Main view to play a game and show recent game results
+- /statistics: Shows statistics of the game